 Input Delay (also known as input lag)

-Input delay is the amount of time it takes from your action to affect the game, for example, how long it takes for your click to register in the game.
+Input delay is the amount of time it takes for your action to affect the game, for example, how long it takes for your click to register in the game.

 Most gamers agree that, even on 60 Hz monitors, when you’re getting over 100 FPS there is much lower input delay than when your FPS is at 60.
 Generally, for competitive games, a higher FPS is better because it helps you react faster.